 In conclusion, is the Soundcore Liberty 2 Pro the best thing to happen to true wireless earbuds?

 That depends.
-If you’re looking for the most comfortable pair or the nicest looking pair of earbuds, you can do better.
-The same goes for certain features, like active noise canceling, which can be found in some similarly priced models.
+If you’re looking for the most comfortable or nicest-looking pair of earbuds, you can do better.
+The same goes for certain features, such as active noise canceling, which can be found in some similarly priced models.

-But if audio quality is the name of the game, you can’t do better at a budget of $150.
+Nonetheless, if audio quality is the name of the game, this is as good as it gets for a $150 price.